 You’ve got the first two covered so far.
 Next, we’ll ensure the income potential exists before moving forward with a niche.

 One of the most challenging parts of choosing a niche involves evaluating the income potential.
 Building a blog is a long-term business, not a get-rich-quick scheme.

-Most new blogs don’t make very much money for the first six months, or maybe even the first year.
-That means you’ll need to put in a lot of work before you see the payoff.
+Most new blogs don’t make very much money for the first six months or maybe even the first year.
+That means you’ll need to put in a lot of work before seeing the payoff.

 You don’t want to dedicate hours of hard work and months of your life to growing a blog, only to find out that the income potential never existed in the first place.

-For this reason, it’s essential to be sure that your blog could be capable of generating revenue.
+For this reason, it’s essential to be sure that your blog could generate revenue.

 Here is a three-step process you can take to validate any niche you’re considering.

 Most blogs get most of their traffic from search engines, especially Google.

 This won’t be the case for brand-new blogs since it takes time to gain Google’s trust and grow search traffic, but search traffic is key for most established blogs.